 This mouthpiece is larger than what would be used today.
 It is consistent with a modern alto trombone.
 The trumpet of the 17th century could only produce eight or nine useful notes, and the larger size of the mouthpiece allowed the player to bring notes into tune by “lipping” them up or down.

 Trumpets were used in the 17th century to signal between ships and to transmit commands on the field of battle.
-The Jamestown colonists used trumpets to announce their arrivals at Indian Villages.
-And in 1613, Governor Thomas Dale warned the paramount chief Powhatan that if he didn’t return runaway colonists and stolen tools the English would signal the start of war by “our Drums and Trumpets.”
+The Jamestown colonists used trumpets to announce their arrivals at Indian villages.
+For instance, in 1613, Governor Thomas Dale warned the paramount chief Powhatan that if he didn’t return runaway colonists and stolen tools the English would signal the start of war by “our Drums and Trumpets.”